How to Optimize Your Emotions and Maximize your Productivity

-I think that no one would put up much of an argument at the concept that individuals who have the best control of their thoughts and emotions, are more productive and successful than those who are not.
+I think no one would put up much of an argument at the concept that individuals who have the best control of their thoughts and emotions are more productive and successful than those who are not.

 1. Being Positive

-While you may have the occasional crabby person who does not appreciate your exuberance, most people will feed off of your positive attitude, and it will make them want to be positive as well.
+While you may have the occasional crabby person who does not appreciate your exuberance, most people will feed off of your positive attitude, making them want to be positive as well.

 2. Being Solution-Focused